-22. Automatic Exchange of Financial Account Information
+21. Automatic Exchange of Financial Account Information

-- 22.1 US Foreign Account Tax Compliant Act (FATCA) - 22.1.1 The US Foreign Account Tax Compliance Act (FATCA) is designed to help the Internal Revenue Service (the IRS) combat US tax evasion.
+- 21.1 US Foreign Account Tax Compliant Act (FATCA) - 21.1.1 The US Foreign Account Tax Compliance Act (FATCA) is designed to help the Internal Revenue Service (the IRS) combat US tax evasion.
 It requires financial institutions, such as the Company, to report on US investors or US holdings, whether or not this is relevant.
 Failure to comply (or be deemed compliant) with these requirements will subject the Company to US withholding taxes on certain US-sourced income and gains.
-Under an intergovernmental agreement between the US and the United Kingdom, the Company may be deemed compliant, and therefore not subject to the withholding tax, if it identifies and reports US taxpayer information directly to HMRC. - 22.1.2 Shareholders may be asked to provide additional information to the ACD to enable the Company to satisfy these obligations.
+Under an intergovernmental agreement between the US and the United Kingdom and implemented in the United Kingdom, the Company should be deemed

+- compliant, and therefore not subject to the withholding tax, provided that it identifies and reports US taxpayer information directly to HMRC. - 21.1.2 Shareholders may be asked to provide additional information to the ACD to enable the Company to satisfy these obligations by reporting the information to HMRC.
 Institutional Shareholders may be required to provide a Global Intermediary Identifications Number (GIIN).
 Failure to provide requested information may subject a Shareholder to liability for any resulting US withholding taxes, US tax information reporting and/or mandatory redemption, transfer or other termination of the Shareholder's interest in its shares.
 The Global Intermediary Identification Number for the Company is available on request.

-22.2 Common Reporting Standard
+21.2 Common Reporting Standard

-22.2.1 The Common Reporting Standard (CRS) is the reporting standard approved and developed by the Organisation of Economic Co-operation and Development (OECD) in 2014, and came into force with effect from 1st January 2016.
-This requires financial institutions such as the Company to report non-UK resident investors, other than US Persons, to other agreed jurisdictions on an annual basis.
-The objective of this reporting is the same as the FATCA regulations but on a worldwide basis and is based on Residency rather than citizenship as with the US model, and will encompass natural persons and legal entities.
+21.2.1 The Common Reporting Standard (CRS) is the reporting standard approved and developed by the Organisation of Economic Co-operation and Development (OECD) in 2014 is also implemented in the United Kingdom.
+This requires financial institutions such as the Company to report non-UK resident investors, other than US Persons, to HMRC to exchange it with other participating jurisdictions on an annual basis.
+The objective of this reporting is the same as the US FATCA regulations but on a global basis.

-23. Suspension of Dealings in the Company
+22. Suspension of Dealings in the Company

-- 23.1 The ACD may, with the prior agreement of the Depositary, or must if the Depositary so requires, temporarily suspend the issue, cancellation, sale and redemption of shares in the Company, if the ACD or the Depositary is of the opinion that due to exceptional circumstances it is in the interests of all the Shareholders.
+- The ACD may, with the prior agreement of the Depositary, or must if the Depositary so requires, temporarily suspend the issue, cancellation, sale and redemption of shares in the Company, if the ACD or the Depositary is of the opinion that due to exceptional circumstances it is in the interests of all the Shareholders.
 The suspension will only be permitted to continue for as long as it is justified having regard to the interests of the Shareholders.
 On suspension, the ACD (or the Depositary if it has required the ACD to suspend dealings in shares) must immediately notify the FCA giving reasons for the action.
-The ACD and the Depositary must formally review the suspension at least every 28 days and inform the FCA of the result of this review with a view to ending the suspension as soon as practicable after the exceptional circumstances have ceased. - 23.2 The ACD will notify all Shareholders of the suspension in writing as soon as practicable and will publish details to keep Shareholders appropriately informed about the suspension, including its likely duration. - 23.3 Re-calculation of the share price for the purpose of sales and purchases will commence on the next relevant Valuation Point following the ending of the suspension.
+The ACD and the Depositary must formally review the suspension at least every 28 days and inform the FCA of the result of this review with a view to ending the suspension as soon as practicable after the exceptional circumstances have ceased. - 22.2 The ACD will notify all Shareholders of the suspension in writing as soon as practicable and will publish details to keep Shareholders appropriately informed about the suspension, including its likely duration. - 22.3 Re-calculation of the share price for the purpose of sales and purchases will commence on the next relevant Valuation Point following the ending of the suspension.

-24. Governing Law
+23. Governing Law